 We have comprehensive internal training programmes for both barristers and staff and our Chambers intranet is one means by which we facilitate knowledge-sharing within the set.

 Our investment in a Senior Management Team means that we have the insight and resource to work with clients to assess and develop the service we provide.
 We conduct regular service reviews with individual clients – at such intervals as they prefer – in order to identify their particular needs and to ensure that we continue to meet their requirements.

 We have included a facility to leave feedback on each individual barrister and staff profile on this website: we hope in this way to make it simple and quick for professional and lay clients to comment.
 We’d always be interested to hear your views, whether positive or negative.

 We also monitor our performance rigorously via client feedback questionnaires sent out at the conclusion of each matter.
 The completed forms are circulated to the relevant barrister(s) and reviewed at weekly staff meetings.
 The results are overwhelmingly positive but we act quickly in respect of any suggestions received.

 More generally, we have undertaken two client surveys in the last two and a half years and reviewed the findings in a series of Chambers workshops to agree a range of concrete, practical measures to be introduced as a result.
 This is an exercise we intend to repeat at regular intervals.

-Please contact our Director of Client Care, Catherine Calder, if you have any comments or suggestions: your feedback will be invaluable in terms of helping us to develop and tailor the service we provide.
+Please contact our Chief Executive, Catherine Calder, if you have any comments or suggestions: your feedback will be invaluable in terms of helping us to develop and tailor the service we provide.